jejacks0n/teaspoon/README.md

 ### Console Runner Specific

 These configuration directives are applicable only when running via the rake task or command line interface and should be set within the teabag_env.rb file.
-You can get this file by running the generator with the --env flag (`rails g teabag:install --env`).
+You can get this file by running the generator.

 #### `driver`